Dabirius/KMS-MDZ-FM-Middleware/README.md

 # KMS-MDZ-FM-Middleware
 Die offizielle Middleware für das Repository für das KI-basierte Wissensmanagement UI des Mittelstand-Digital Zentrums Fokus Mensch.
+Dieses Repository wurde als Middleware für das Repository [KMS-MDZ-FM](https://github.com/Dabirius/KMS-MDZ-FM.git) entwickelt.

 # Document Search & Embedding Service
 This repository contains a Flask-based API service designed to process documents, generate embeddings, and store them in a Qdrant vector database for efficient search and retrieval.
-The service leverages OpenAI for both text embeddings and language model generation, with support for custom embedding services and language models that adhere to the OpenAI API format, such as vLLM.
+The service leverages support for custom embedding services and language models that adhere to the OpenAI API format, such as vLLM, as well as OpenAI models.

 ## Features

 - **Document Processing:** Splits text documents into chunks and generates embeddings using a custom service or OpenAI.
 - **Qdrant Integration:** Stores and retrieves document embeddings using Qdrant, a high-performance vector database.
-- **Language Model Response:** Generates responses based on the content of relevant documents, using an LLM model (e.g., custom models or GPT-4).
+- **Language Model Response:** Generates responses based on the content of relevant documents, using an LLM model.
 - **Custom Model Support:** Supports custom models that follow the OpenAI API format, making integration straightforward.
 - **Custom Embedding Model Support:** Allows integration of custom embedding models, with an example endpoint provided in `multilingual_e5.py`.
 - **Logging:** Logs user queries and responses to a file for audit and debugging purposes.